 Practice with the test pen until you know, with 100% confidence, where your images will be drawn.
 This is important since you do not want to be guessing when you begin actually cutting with a blade.
-Refer to Section 2.07.
+Refer to Section 2.07 for details and videos on the options for controlling the locations of your cuts.

-Adjust Blade Offset
+Adjust Blade Offset If Needed

-• What is the blade offset?
+What is the blade offset?
 It is the horizontal distance from the center of the blade shaft to the tip of the blade.
 A pen or engraving tool has an offset of 0 because the tip is centered with the center of the pen/engraving tool shaft.
 But a blade is different:

-What happens if you set the Blade Offset to 0?
+• What happens if you set the Blade Offset to 0 when cutting?
 Or what if it's set too high?